Toward robust early-warning models: A horse race, ensembles and model uncertainty: The European crisis as a playground

-To again perform the more stringent recursive real-time evaluation, but as a robust exercise, we combine the recursive horse race with resampling.
+To again perform the more stringent recursive real-time evaluation, but as a robust exercise, we combine the recursive horse race with double resampling.
 In Table \ref{tab:Robust recursive comparison}, we draw 500 bootstrap samples of in-sample data for each quarter, and again report average out-of-sample results, including its SE.
-The results are again similar to those for the single estimations in Table \ref{tab:Recursive comparison}, but with a few one-rank differences, such as ANNs passing QDA, ELM passing SVM and logit passing random forests.
-Again, based upon the statistical significances of the cross-comparison matrix in Table \ref{tab:Significance_rec} in the Appendix, we collect significant differences in ranks in the second column of Table \ref{tab:Robust recursive comparison}.
-The clustering of model performance is even stronger for the recursive exercise, as only the weighted and best-of aggregates are statistically significantly better than ranks 5 and 8 and none of the other top 8 approaches are ranked significantly above any of the top 10 methods.
-We again have an intermediate group of approaches, prior to having signal extraction as the worst-in-class method.
-Again, we also provide recursive out-of-sample AUC plots for all methods and the aggregates in Figure \ref{fig:AUC-rec} in the Appendix.
+In comparison with the results for the single estimations in Table \ref{tab:Recursive comparison}, the rankings exhibit slight differences.
+Whilst most machine learning methods still outperform the more conventional methods, the difference is smaller in general.
+In particular, ANN exhibits best Usefulness among the individual methods, while its counterpart SVM performs worse than in the single estimations.
+Most notably, Logit LASSO and classification trees show a positive increase in ranking.
+Again, based upon the statistical significances of the cross-comparison matrix in Table \ref{tab:Significance_rec} in the Appendix, we report significant differences in ranks in the second column of Table \ref{tab:Robust recursive comparison}.
+Compared to the cross-validation exercise, the variation in in-sample data introduced by the double bootstrap has a notable effect on the variation in performance, and hence also on the significant differences in ranks.
+The top three methods in Table \ref{tab:Robust recursive comparison} are aggregates, being the only methods statistically significantly better than any other method than signal extraction.
+Next is a large intermediate group of approaches, with signal extraction being the worst-in-class method.
+Again, we also provide recursive out-of-sample ROC curve plots for all methods and the aggregates in Figure \ref{fig:AUC-rec} in the Appendix.

-In line with this, as there is no one single performance method, we also rank methods in both of the two exercises based upon their AUC, compute their variation in the exercise and conduct equality tests.
+In line with this, as there is no one single performance measure, we also rank methods in both of the two exercises based upon their AUC, compute their variation in the exercise and conduct equality tests.
 For both the cross-validated and the recursive exercises, these tables show coinciding results with the Usefulness-based rankings, as is shown in the Appendix in \ref{tab:Significance_CV-AUC} and \ref{tab:Significance_rec-AUC}.
-For cross-validated evaluations, one key difference is that the AUC ranking shows better relative performance for the random forest and the best-of and non-weighted aggregates, whereas the random forest and QDA improve their ranking in the recursive exercise.
+For cross-validated evaluations, one key difference is that the AUC ranking shows better relative performance for the random forest and the best-of and non-weighted aggregates, whereas the KNN and QDA improve their ranking in the recursive exercise.

 \paragraph{Model output uncertainty}